cklutzke/H517Project1/README.md

 TODO:
 For a B you need to add:
 additional graphs showing the distribution of deaths by sex and age overall
-	Set up a mode in which male deaths are blue and female deaths are orange.
-		Show a key for blue vs orange.
-	Set up controls to toggle between modes. ability to easily see on the map whether each victim was male or female ability to easily see on the map the age of each victim
+	Set up controls to toggle between modes.

 For an A you need to add:
 ability to zoom in/out and pan around the map